nortonBryan/Clear-plenoxels/README.md

 # Clear-Plenoxels: Floaters-free radiance fields without networks

+## Due to video's size is limited by Github, right click and check "loop" for better experience.

 ## We train a radiance fileds from scratch by supervise rendering result from Volumetrical rendering:
 <table>
 <td >